Budget Long-Term Travel

 - Which network is the best?
 I encourage you to check each of them out, but know this: WWOOF is for organic farm volunteers only and you have to pay a membership fee for the WWOOF organization of each country you travel to.
 If you're going to more than one country and want to volunteer, you'll have to pay to sign up at each new WWOOF website.

 - HelpX is my favorite and I'm a current member.
-See here for more about my experience.
+See here for more about some of my experience.

-- You could also walk into a hostel (it's easier in the offseason) and ask if they need any help around the place in exchange for a bed.
+- You could also walk into a hostel (it's easiest in the offseason) and ask if they need any help around the place in exchange for a bed.
 You'd be surprised.

 - The two best sites for finding out more specifics about hitch-hiking are hitchwiki and the hitching subreddit.